-The International Human Rights Law in Argentina program is now one of our popular programs taking from the feedback of previous participants.
+The International Human Rights Law in Argentina program is now one of our most popular programs taking from the feedback of previous participants.
 Grab the opportunity to embark on this once in a lifetime opportunity in Argentina before you’ll find it hard to secure a spot on this program.

 The program aims to provide you with the knowledge and tools necessary to enable a critical analysis of complex problems such as judicial independence, transnational justice, military dictatorship and amnesty laws in Argentina.